Revolutionizing horizontal directional drilling

 Horizontal Directional Drilling (HDD) is a low impact method of installing cables and pipes.
 Tunnels can be bored for a distance of 2km and 1m in diameter.
 A gyroscope at the front of the drill tells the operator the exact location of the head of the drill.

-Normag, a Dutch industrial drilling equipment manufacturer, needed an HDD solution that was far more fuel (and cost) efficient than its initial electrical rig.
+Normag, a Dutch industrial drilling equipment manufacturer, needed an HDD solution.
+One that was far more fuel (and cost) efficient than its initial electrical rig.

 World’s first hybrid electric horizontal drilling machine for groundwork applications